largecats/web-scraping-practice/README.md

 # web-scraping-with-movies
 Ethical scraping for personal practice.

-All scraped data have been deleted with no distribution.
+All scraped data have been deleted without being distributed.